 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should
+Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+KCSIE (revised September 2024)

 A designated child in care lead has been appointed from the senior leadership team.
-In our school this person is currently Mrs Nicola Bray.
+In St Mary's Church of England School this person is currently Mrs Louise Stevenson.